HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `function`

-Called when an existing region got deleted. `region` is the object itself.
+Called when an existing region gets deleted. `region` is the object itself.

 #### Example